borrageiros/ShotUp/docs/dev/src/docs.md

 ## Deployment

-The developer documentation is served from the official Flameshot website [flameshot.org][website].
+The developer documentation is served from the official Shotup website [shotup.org][website].
 Here's how.

 The official website itself is served from this [repo][website-repo].
 That repo contains the user documentation.
 It's deployed using GitHub pages -- the served